oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 * Configure Oracle HTTP Server to send log files and monitoring data to Elastic Search and Prometheus.
 * Configure Oracle Database Server to send log files and monitoring data to Elastic Search and Prometheus.
 * Send Oracle HTTP Monitoring data to Prometheus.
-* Send Oracle Database Monitioring data to Prometheus.
+* Send Oracle Database Monitoring data to Prometheus.

 ## Key Concepts of the Scripts